invant/audio-reactive-led-strip/README.md

 pip install pyaudio
 ```
 If `pip` is not found try using `python -m pip install` instead.
-Pyaudio package may fail so you can download the pyaudio directly to path C:\Users\YOUR_COMP\AppData\Local\Programs\Python\Python37-32 and open cmd there and run
+Pyaudio package may fail so you can download the pyaudio directly to path C:\Users\YOUR_COMP\AppData\Local\Programs\Python\Python37-32 and open cmd there and run.
->> pip install PyAudio-0.2.11-cp36-cp36m-win_amd64.whl
+>> pip install PyAudio-0.2.11-cp36-cp36m-win_amd64.whl  .

 Ensure all dependencies are installed by running >> pip list
-This should return like this
+This should return like this  >>
 numpy (1.18.4)
 pip (9.0.1)
 PyAudio (0.2.11)